Ola-Daniel/blog/content/about/main/index.md

   As a Cloud Security Engineer, my work involves designing, implementing, maintaining and securing cloud infrastructure to support software applications.
 I am particularly interested in the automation aspect of DevOps, as I believe that it can help teams to work more efficiently and effectively.
 I have experience working with AWS, Azure & GCP and I am always eager to learn new cloud technologies.

-  In addition to my work in Cloud, I am also interested in cybersecurity.
+  In addition to my work in Cloud, I am also interested in Security.
 With the increasing prevalence of cyber attacks, I believe that it is essential for all technology professionals to have a solid understanding of cybersecurity principles.
-I am constantly learning about the latest threats and best practices to protect against them.
+I am constantly learning about the latest threats in the different facets of information security and best practices to protect against them.

-  When I am not working, I enjoy reading about technology trends and advancements.
+  When I am not working, I enjoy reading about space technology trends and advancements.
 I also enjoy programming and solving machines and CTFs on hackthebox.eu and tryhackme.com.

   Thank you for taking the time to read through.
 If you have any questions or would like to connect, please feel free to reach out to me.
 show_outro: false